Office of Grants and Contracts

 - Collaborative/consortium arrangements.

-This budget must be provided to the ADRFA (Bebie Custeau) no less than 2 weeks prior to the due date of the application.
+This budget and narrative justification must be provided to the ADRFA (Bebie Custeau) no less than 2 weeks prior to the due date of the application.
 The final budget must be approved by the ADRFA before the grant is submitted.

 The general expectation is that all personnel listed on the grant will be paid for on that grant.
 However, if other funds are available, this can be so stated, including the funding source.
 Allocation of salary to an account other than the grant can be made at the discretion of and is the responsibility of the Chair.